ePages-de/beyond_canvas/CONTRIBUTING.md

-# Contributing to Beyond API Ruby Client
+# Contributing to Beyond Canvas

 We love pull requests from everyone.
 Here are some ways _you_ can contribute: